A-Z of apps

 Wordle - create your own word cloud ,choose different layouts, colours and fonts with Wordle giving greater prominence to the most frequent words in your chosen text (web).

 Yammer - a private social network that lets individuals within an organisation collaborate.
 Stay connected by creating groups, sharing information and ideas and organising projects (iOS, Android, web).
+The university has its own Yammer network which you can join with your Sussex email.

 YouTube - the app makes using YouTube on your mobile device easy.
 You can upload, share and view videos (iOS, Android, web).